Designing a product from concept to launch

 After two extensive home remodels and seeing how miscommunication between clients, project managers, and the people doing the work often caused schedule and budget overruns, my husband and I used our backgrounds in software to build LevelStory—an online service and mobile app that keeps projects and businesses organized, on schedule, and on budget.

-To bring the idea to life, I moved between five areas to advance us towards a successful product launch.
+To bring the idea to life, I moved between four areas to advance us towards a successful product launch.

-I always start by gathering information to better understand the problem and to empathize with the people the product is for.
-In order to improve the client experience, we needed to help the people running the remodel industry.
-Targeting small to medium sized general contractors, I interviewed business owners, administrators, and employees.
+In order to improve the client experience, we needed to help the remodel business owners.
+Targeting small to medium sized general contractors, I interviewed owners, administrators, and employees.
 Descriptions of what the different roles did, their needs, the tools they were using and the problems they ran into allowed me to create personas to design for.
 I also evaluated construction project management software on the market to see what was missing from the available solutions.
 This informed our initial offering.

 I conducted several usability studies including paper and click through prototypes.
 Business owners and administrators were brought in to test proof of concept, information architecture, and navigation.